StevenD24/ENSF-611-Final-Project/README.md

 **Author:** Steven Duong

 ## Jupyter Notebook & Submission CSV
-The results for the kaggle competition can be found in the following folder: [ENSF 611 - Final Project](https://github.com/StevenD24/ENSF-611-Final-Project/tree/main/ENSF%20611%20-%20Final%20Project)
+In the following folder, you will find the results of the Kaggle competition, along with the project documents: [ENSF 611 - Final Project](https://github.com/StevenD24/ENSF-611-Final-Project/tree/main/ENSF%20611%20-%20Final%20Project)

 ## Results